Bite Correction Appliances

 This appliance is designed to promote forward growth of the lower jaw.
 It is prescribed in growing patients who have a significant overbite (Class II) and a recessive lower jaw.
 This fixed appliance is used mostly for younger, growing children and is worn for about 12-15 months.

-The Herbst is cemented onto the teeth and requires little compliance.
+The MARA is cemented onto the teeth and requires little compliance.
 It allows for adequate range of motion of the jaws and minimally impacts speech.
-Most patients will find the Herbst appliance surprisingly easy to wear.
+Most patients will find that the MARA is surprisingly easy to wear.

-It takes patients about 7 days to get use to the Herbst appliance.
+It takes patients about 7 days to get use to the MARA.
 Initially, the patient’s bite will feel different and chewing will be affected.
 Occasionally, patients can develop sore spots where the appliance rests against the soft tissues of the cheeks and lips, but patients accommodate fairly quickly.

-Compare to Headgear: The main difference between a Herbst appliance and headgear is that the Herbst appliance is securely fastened to your child’s teeth, while headgear is removable.
-A Herbst appliance is a much more discreet option: it may be visible when your child laughs or speaks, but it is far less obtrusive than headgear
+Compare to Headgear: The main difference between a MARA and headgear is that the MARA is securely fastened to your child’s teeth, while headgear is removable.
+A MARA is a much more discreet option: it may be visible when your child laughs or speaks, but it is far less obtrusive than headgear

 Carriere Motion Appliance